 - Agree on custody.

 Agree that after the work is done, the originals will be given to the person they were designed for.
 You don’t want to get into a custody battle if (god forbid) something happens with the friendship.
 If you do a flier, hand over the original file.
-If you work on a website, don’t host it on your personal site – and make sure the person you did work for has access to the site to make future changes.
+If you work on a website (or someone builds one for you), don’t host it on a personal site – and make sure the person who “owns” the site has access to it to make future changes.